raleighlittles/PS5-Camera-Firmware-Loader/README.md

 # Webcam setup

-To use this as a webcam, we'll load a custom firmware onto the device.
+To use this as a webcam, we need to install custom firmware onto the device (the default firmware doesn't use UVC).
 Download `firmware.bin` from here: https://github.com/Hackinside/PS5_camera_files/blob/main/firmware.bin

 (Kudos to @Hackinside for the custom firmware)

 ## Connect device

-Connect your PS5 camera to your PC via USB.
+Connect your PS5 camera to a USB 3.0 port on your computer.

 Make sure you see the following in the dmesg log: